4 years full-time (plus optional placement year)

 This degree will give you a strong grounding in fundamental chemistry.
 You'll also develop specialist knowledge of chemistry for biology and medicine, from the use of powerful microscopes to investigate the causes of genetic disease to exploring new treatments for cancer.

 This course is accredited by the Royal Society of Chemistry, assuring the quality of our teaching.
-This course partially meets the academic criteria for Chartered Chemist (CChem) status.
+This course meets the academic criteria for Chartered Chemist (CChem) status.

 Spend a year working on a research project at one of our partner universities in countries all over the world.